 However, some employers will hire graduates with a non-accredited degree and sponsor them through the postgraduate conversion course.
 Read up on how to get an employer to do this.

-Quantity surveyors are expected to work towards a chartership professional qualification with the Royal Institution of Chartered Surveyors.
+Once employed, quantity surveyors are expected to work towards a chartership professional qualification with the Royal Institution of Chartered Surveyors.
 Find out more about gaining your quantity surveying professional qualification.

 - A good working knowledge of MS Excel and the ability to learn how to use specialist software